 The classification of financial assets will be based on the Company's business model and the contractual cash flow characteristics of its investments.
 The Company does not expect a significant impact on its Statement of Financial Position or equity on applying the classification and measurement requirements of IFRS 9.
-The Board expects to continue measuring loans and receivables at amortised cost, and at fair value all financial assets and liabilities currently held at fair value.
+The Board will continue to measure loans and receivables at amortised cost, and at fair value for all financial assets and liabilities currently held at fair value.